-The Czech National Bank held its benchmark two-week repo rate unchanged at 0.25 percent on August 6th of 2020, as expected after inflation rose to 3.3 percent, slightly above the top of the central bank’s 1%-3% tolerance band.
+The Czech National Bank held its benchmark two-week repo rate unchanged at 0.25 percent on November 5th of 2020, as expected after inflation edged down to a 4-month low of 3.2 percent, slightly above the top of the central bank’s 1%-3% tolerance band.
 Earlier in the year, Czech cut rates by 200bps to support the economy hit by the coronavirus outbreak.
-The Lombard rate and the discount rate were also kept at 1 percent and 0.05 percent, respectively.
+The Lombard rate and the discount rate were also kept at 1 percent and 0.05 percent, respectively. source: Czech National Bank

 Interest Rate in Czech Republic is expected to be 0.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Interest Rate in Czech Republic to stand at 0.25 in 12 months time.
 In the long-term, the Czech Republic Interest Rate is projected to trend around 0.50 percent in 2021 and 1.50 percent in 2022, according to our econometric models.